umanitoba-cssa/constitution/Constitution.md

 ### Councillor

 1. Non-voting member of council.
-2. Voting member of a committee led by a Director.
+2. Voting member of a committee led by an Executive Director.
 3. Perform any duties directed by their committee.

-Voting Members may not be on academic or social probation.
+Councillors may not be on social probation and must be a Member in good standing as defined by UMSU.

 # Section 2: Club Executives